 It wouldn’t bother me as much if there was something stressful that triggered the decompensation (I use this psychiatry term because it’s the only one that comes to mind).
-That might seem logical.
-But no, I don’t have that excuse.
-I have just asked my brain to do a little bit of outside-the-routine thinking, and I get totally overwhelmed.
-Hello mashed potato brains.
+That might seem logical, but no, I don’t have that excuse.
+I’ve just asked my brain to do a little bit of outside-the-routine thinking, and I get totally overwhelmed.
+Hello, mashed potato brains.
 When I went on Pixabay to look for an image for this post, I couldn’t even remember how to spell potatoes (although I did realize that potatos looked a bit funny).

 Sometimes when it’s not so thick and goopy in my head, butterfly brain is a good analogy; my brain can move, but it can’t maintain attention enough to stay anywhere.
 Except I’m not as graceful as a butterfly.
 I’m more like a moth, careening drunkenly around with no apparent destination in mind.
 Bouncing off one wall, hitting the ceiling, smacking over against the window, where I settle down for a minute before the stumbly mental dance begins again.

 The frequent task switching ends up using far more mental energy than if I were able to focus for a little longer.
-However, if something pops into my mind I know that if I don’t attend to it right away it will be gone.
+However, if something pops into my mind, I know that if I don’t attend to it right away, then it will be gone.

 Reading tends to be worse in terms of concentration than writing, although I’m feeling pretty uninspired to write.
-I mostly skim rather than read word for word.
-Or I read without understanding and then wonder what the point of that was.
+I mostly skim rather than read word for word, or else I read without understanding and then wonder what the point of that was.

-Just before I started writing this post, I was looking through my WordPress Reader feed, and I saw the post Losing My Mind on Travis and the Brain.
-I felt relieved – relieved that I’m not the only one losing my mind, and relieved that even if we’re drowning we can help pull each other out of the water.
+Just before I started writing this post, I was looking through my WordPress Reader feed, and I saw a post by a fellow blogger about losing his mind.
+I felt relieved—I’m not the only one losing my mind, and maybe while we’re flailing together we can help help pull each other out of the water.